singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 ## Writing tests for simple request parameter validation middleware

 One of my colleagues asked me to write tests for this framework as this was going to be used at a lot of places and I agreed with him.
-But I was a little sceptical on how can we test this framework.
+But I was a little skeptical on how can we test this framework.
 After some Googling and StackOverflowing, I was able to test this framework.
 Here is the code for this.

 <script src="https://gist.github.com/singh1114/61495aff847d0a527cb039aaf8ffa408.js"></script>